Marriage in the Catholic Church

 All of these documents need to be obtained within six months of the proposed wedding date.

-Once you have obtained all your documentation you should make an appointment to see Fr Malachy Eze bringing all your documentation with you.
+Once you have obtained all your documentation you should make an appointment to see Fr Keith Herrera bringing all your documentation with you.